Scottish Fold cats have large eyes, and rounded ears that tip forwards towards their faces.

 It is claimed that Scottish Fold cats live on average anywhere between 11 to 15 years, depending upon where you look.

-Debatably this breed has a long lifespan for an unhealthy cat type, because the health problems affecting Scottish Folds are not life limiting.
+Debatably this breed has a long lifespan for an unhealthy cat type, because the health problems affecting these cats are not life limiting.

 This does not take away from the fact however that these problems can be very limiting in terms of quality of life.